ananyjlo/RRL-Stock-Trading/README.md

 3) RRL Simplified.ipynb

-> This is the current version
+> This is the current version.
+>
+> Edit: Navigate to "Stock Tickers" folder and run "RRL_Simplified_VM" instead.